alinkaZ/SiDo/README.md

 <img src="sdg.png">

-# Solution
+# What
-We are working on a mobile application that gives the opportunity for women in Pakistan to learn how to sew.
+SiDo is a mobile application that gives the opportunity for women in Pakistan to learn how to sew.
 SiDo is educational, social and a hub for women in Pakistan.
 SiDo has a simple interface for that is easy to use by people with low levels of literacy and digital skills.
 It has three main features:
 - learning platform divided into three levels; for beginners, intermediate and advanced.